 What class of animal is a rabbit?

-Rabbits are of the animal order Lagomorpha, also know are lagomorphs.
+Rabbits are of the animal order Lagomorpha, also known are lagomorphs.

 Lagomorphs are a much smaller family than the Rodent.
 Other Lagomorphs include the Hare and Pikas.

-So, it’s an easy misconception to class rabbit rodent, but small differences in evolution amount to them being very separate families.
+So, it’s an easy misconception to class rabbit rodents, but slight differences in evolution make them very separate families.

 Hope we have cleared up some confusion.
 Bunnies are not rodents!